Matvey2022/Unsupervised_Learning_2/README.md

-Here I will demonstrate hw does Agglomerative Clustering and DBSCAN works!
+Here I will demonstrate how agglomerative clustering and DBSCAN work!

-Later I will update this README file ...)
+I will update this README file later...)